felicio/logos/README.md

 # logos
-List of Services' logos with references to respective terms 📑.
+List of Services' logos with references to respective terms or licenses 📑.

 ## Services